sjpence/manual-mds220/01_Introduction.md

 ![Upper Section of Spray Fluxer](/media/mds_spray_upper.jpg)

 The flux tank control section is mounted behind the doors in the lower portion of the machine frame.
-This section consitis of the flux and thinner tanks, as well as the air pressure control regulators.
+This section consists of the flux and thinner tanks, as well as the air pressure control regulators.
 There is one regulator to control the pressure of each tank and a third regulator to control the atomizing air pressure.
 A selector valve allows either flux or thinner to be directed to the spray nozzle.

 ![Lower Section of Spray Fluxers](/media/mds_spray_reg.jpg)